Shreeja-AirMetro/Github-Notes/Notes/NTN.md

 with sat and base station - buffering

-wher eis the application server send through the TN network
+where is the application server send through the TN network